TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Purpose

-Altme wallet is a mobile application for IOS and Android devices developed by the company Web3 Digital Wallet.
+Altme Wallet is a mobile application for IOS and Android devices developed by Web3 Digital Wallet.

-This document aims to present the conditions under which the user can use the Altme mobile application and services.
+The purpose of this document is to present the conditions under which the user can take advantage of the mobile application and Altme services.

-The purpose of these Terms & Conditions is to define the contractual relationship between Web3 Digital Wallet and the user concerning access and use of the service consisting of a web application called issuers or verifiers and a smartphone application called wallet available on the Apple and Google stores.
+The purpose of these General Conditions is to define the contractual relationship between Web3 Digital Wallet and the user concerning the access and use of the service consisting of applications called issuers or verifiers and a smartphone application called wallet available on the stores.
+Apple and Google.

-At any time, Web3 Digital Wallet reserves the right to make changes to service and therefore to these Terms & Conditions.
-Any modification comes into force as from their publication or, if necessary, on any other date which would be indicated.
-Web3 Digital Wallet will ensure that users are aware of any modification of the Terms & Conditions, however, it is up to the user before any use of the service to refer to the latest version of the Terms & Conditions accessible at any time on the https site: //altme.co.
+At any time, Web3 Digital Wallet reserves the right to make changes to the service and therefore to these General Conditions.

-In the event of disagreement with the new provisions, the user undertakes to cease all use of the service and to deleteuser'sDigital Identity.
+Any modification comes into force as of their publication or, where applicable, on any other date indicated.
+Web3 Digital Wallet will ensure that users are aware of any changes to the T&Cs, however, it is up to the user before using the service to refer to the latest version of the T&Cs accessible at any time on the site https site: https //altme.co.

 ## Presentation of the service